jstherightway/js-the-right-way/README.md

 * Use American English spelling (primary English repo only)
 * Use four (4) spaces to indent text; do not use tabs.
 * Wrap all text to 120 characters.
-* Code samples should adhere to PSR-1 or higher.

 ## Where